solids4foam/solids4foam.github.io/installation/installFromSource.md

 Please examine these logs for additional details
 ```

 You can examine the source of the errors in the `log.Allwmake` file within the solids4foam parent directory.
 Additionally, please search [https://www.cfd-online.com/Forums/openfoam-cc-toolkits-fluid-structure-interaction/](https://www.cfd-online.com/Forums/openfoam-cc-toolkits-fluid-structure-interaction/) for similar errors.
 If you cannot find a resolution, please create a new thread at [https://www.cfd-online.com/Forums/openfoam-cc-toolkits-fluid-structure-interaction/](https://www.cfd-online.com/Forums/openfoam-cc-toolkits-fluid-structure-interaction/).
-Alternatively, if you believe that you have encountered a bug, then please create a new issue at [https://github.com/solids4foam/solids4foam/issues](https://github.com/solids4foam/solids4foam/issues).
+Alternatively, if you believe you have encountered a bug, please create a new issue at [https://github.com/solids4foam/solids4foam/issues](https://github.com/solids4foam/solids4foam/issues).

 ---